indramal/Udemy-Clean-Window/README.md

 - Automatically scrolling to the video position

 > [!TIP]
-> Please note that this button is **toggle** button, so can hide or show video player control bar and title bar.
+> This button is **toggle** button, so can hide or show video player control bar and title bar.
+> Keyboard arrow keys can be used to forward and backwards the video and also volume up and down
+> Mouse can be used to Play and Push the video.

 ## Install: